 As at 30 April 2020, one bond had a Standard & Poor's rating of BBB+.
-At the date this bond was purchased, it met the minimum credit rating requirement.
+At the date this bond was purchased it met the minimum credit rating requirement.
 The holding of this investment was approved by the KBC Asset Management NV Allocation Committee.
-All other holdings met the minimum rating requirements.
+All other holdings met the minimum rating requirement.
+KBC Bank NV is the swap counterparty for all derivatives held for trading.
 All cash balances are held with KBC Bank NV.
 KBC Bank NV had an "A-2" (30 April 2019: "A-1") short-term rating and an "A-" (30 April 2019: "A") long-term credit rating from Standard & Poor's as at 30 April 2020.
 KBC Bank NV is the swap counterparty for all derivatives held for trading.